6 Important Tips for Your DIY Sensory Room

 Use a variety of sensory elements

-Focus on multiple sensory elements to create a holistic calming experience for your child.
+Incorporating multiple sensory elements can help create a holistic and calming sensory experience tailored to your child’s needs.

-Visual: Bubble tubes, lava lamps, and bubble mirrors offer soothing color displays and optical illusions.
-In larger spaces, you can enhance the sensory experience by incorporating various elements such as textured walls, fiber optics, music touchwalls, balance beams, and illuminated ball pools.
+Visual: Bubble tubes, lava lamps, and bubble mirrors provide soothing visual displays and optical illusions.
+For larger spaces, consider textured walls, fiber optics, music touchwalls, balance beams, and illuminated ball pools to enhance the sensory environment.

-Oro-motor: Chewy tubes, vibrating brushes, and bubble blow toys encourage speech and feeding development.
+Oro-motor: Tools like chewy tubes, vibrating brushes, and bubble blow toys can support speech and feeding development.nt.

 Explore budget-friendly options like sensory bins, sensory bottles, and colored sensory materials.
 Additionally, consider making homemade modeling clay.

-Auditory: White noise machines, nature sounds, and drums enhance auditory processing skills.
+Auditory: White noise machines, recordings of nature sounds, and musical instruments like drums can improve auditory processing skills.

 "Ultimately the kind of sensory elements to include depends on your child’s specific needs,” says Jason Hsieh of LakiKid, a leading sensory product provider.